Data-Driven Calibration of Large Liquid Detectors with Unsupervised Learning: Introduction

 \section{Introduction}

 Large liquid scintillator detectors involve thousands of photomultiplier tubes (PMTs) to detect the scintillation light produced by charged particles depositing energy in the scintillating medium.
 The timing calibration of these PMTs (typically to the level of a few tenths of a nanosecond) is crucial to permit the accurate reconstruction of event positions based on the relative PMT hit times.
 For this, multiple effects need to be taken into account.
 Each PMT is connected to a data acquisition system via cables and front-end electronics that result in different time delays.
-In addition, PMT hit times are often only recorded when charge signals cross some pre-defined threshold above noise.
-This threshold gives rise to a charge-dependent \textit{time walk} effect due to where the waveform is first sampled, which can vary in character for each electronic channel.
+To reduce noise hits, PMTs are only triggered when charge signals cross some pre-defined threshold.
+This threshold gives rise to a charge-dependent \textit{time walk} effect where higher charge pulses trigger the PMT earlier leading to earlier hit times.
+The precise character of the time walk can vary across PMT channels.
 An illustration of this effect is shown in \autoref{fig:time_walk_illustration}.